-- Development and sign off on remaining professional standards. - Draft career pathway mapped against professional standards. - Standards for deployment for core occupations established and signed off by the PDB/PDC network.
+- Development and sign off on remaining professional standards. - Draft career pathway mapped against professional standards. - Standards for deployment for core occupations established and signed off by the PDB/PDC network. - New career pathways and standards for deployments agreed and embedded by insurance and legal policies. - Publish local skills strategies with 6 Active partnerships. - Mapping of CIMSPA current education provider provision against pilot strategies. - Development of CIMSPA Academy business model. - Development of CIMSPA Academy provider framework. - Delivery of apprenticeship awareness campaign to the sector. - Action plan developed to support the embedding apprenticeships as part of our sector culture. - Development of partnership offer to FE Colleges. - Publication of workforce risk and regulation report - $\circ\quad$ Begin the action recommendation with the report.

-- New career pathways and standards for deployments agreed and embedded by insurance and legal policies. - Publish local skills strategies with 6 Active partnerships. - Mapping of CIMSPA current education provider provision against pilot strategies. - Development of CIMSPA Academy business model. - Development of CIMSPA Academy provider framework. - Delivery of apprenticeship awareness campaign to the sector. - Action plan developed to support the embedding apprenticeships as part of our sector culture. - Development of partnership offer to FE Colleges. - Publication of workforce risk and regulation report; - Begin the action recommendation with the report. - Finalise new membership classifications, move members from old to new and communicate to the members throughout the process. - Create and launch Chartered pathways for coaching, strength and conditioning and personal and professional development. - Launch member benefits, partner benefits and connect to supplier network. - Complete a commercial review and use findings to inform interventions which will drive commercial revenue through; - Embedding new member journey into our CRM / CMS to support acquisition and retention. - Embed new member engagement and retention processes into member journey. - Use technology and digital tools to measure and monitor member behaviour to improve acquisition, retention and then deploy interventions to improve member experience. - Complete a commercial review of all existing partnership categories and associated products. - Launch the partnership benefits and partner value proposition. - Increase in commercial revenue through partnerships; - Embed Membership in Training Partner Providers (via CIMSPA Academy) - Measure membership drive through partners and increase the number of members within existing Employer partnership base. - Scope new partnership types and onboard partners from other areas of the sector. - Launch Sponsorship (evolution of CIMSPA supporter) product. - Report on partner behaviour throughout the partner journey from engagement to acquisition and retention. - Ensure the CIMSPA brand and associated creative output (internally and externally) is modern and effective (i.e. education products and policies). - Increase the number of digital features that include web, news, social and media promoting CIMSPA's value and impact. - An increase in mentions, engagement via existing and new social channels and platform. - Support memberships function by designing and delivering digital marketing strategies to support acquisition and retention - Create a complete data project which analyses stages of awareness and measures behaviour throughout all stages of the member journey. - Assist Memberships and Partnership Services in helping to quantify and increase membership and partnership acquisition, retention of members, NPS scores and referral data. - Appoint a public affairs / public relation agency. - Advancing our case for new policy / regulation with government. - Building stronger relationships with government departments; - DCMS. - Education. - \circ Health. - Governance review ensuring structure is in line with our new strategy (CIMSPA 3.0) and make recommendations to board in August 2021. - Enhanced Digital Infrastructure; - Launch of new website.
+- Finalise new membership classifications, move members from old to new and communicate to the members throughout the process. - Create and launch Chartered pathways for coaching, strength and conditioning and personal and professional developer. - Launch member benefits, partner benefits and connect to supplier network. - Complete a commercial review and use findings to inform interventions which will drive commercial revenue through; - o Embedding new member journey into our CRM / CMS to support acquisition and retention. - Embedding new member engagement / retention process into member journey. - Use technology and digital tools to measure and monitor member behaviour to improve acquisition, retention and then deploy interventions to improve member experience. - Complete a commercial review of all existing partnership categories and associated products. - Launch the partnership benefits and partner value proposition. - Increase in commercial revenue through partnerships: - Embed Membership in TPPs (via CIMSPA Academy) - Measure membership drive through partners and increase the number of members within existing employer partnership base - Scope new partnership types and onboard partners from other areas of the sector - Launch Sponsorship (evolution of CIMSPA supporter) - Report of partner behaviour throughout the partner journey from engagement to acquisition and retention - Ensure the CIMSPA brand and associated creative output (internally and externally) is modern and effective (i.e., education products and policies) - Increase the number of digital features that include web, news, social and media promoting CIMSPA's value and impact. - An increase in mentions, engagement via existing and new social channels and platform - Support memberships function by designing and delivering digital marketing strategies to support acquisition and retention - Support partnerships function by designing and delivering digital marketing strategies to support acquisition and retention - Create a complete data project which analyses stages of awareness and measures behaviour throughout all stages of the member journey - Appoint a public affairs / public relation agency - Advancing our case for new policy / regulation with government - Building stronger relationships with government departments - o DCMS - Education

+- Health

+- Governance review ensuring structure is in line with our new strategy (CIMSPA 3.0) and make recommendations to board in August 2021.

+- Enhanced Digital Infrastructure

+- o Launch of new website

-- Launch phase 1 of new CRM by February 2021. - Launch phase 2 of new CRM by June 2021. - Review and scope future digital developments.
+- o Launch phase 1 of new CRM by September 2022

+- o Launch phase 2 of new CRM by March 2023

+- o Review and scope future digital developments